Business Technologies Division

 Organized job experience through cooperative education work assignments with leading business firms is a key component of the learning program.
 Business coursework, along with job-related activities during co-op terms, provide students with business skills and business experience.

 Credits earned in the degree programs are transferable.
-Cincinnati State has established articulation agreements with the University of Cincinnati, Bowling Green State University, Franklin University, Miami University (pending), Mount St. Joseph University, Northern Kentucky University, Rochester Institute of Technology, Thomas More College, Union Institute and University, Wilmington College, Wright State University, and Xavier University.
+Cincinnati State has established articulation agreements with the University of Cincinnati, Bowling Green State University, Franklin University, Miami University (including regional campuses), Mount St. Joseph University, Northern Kentucky University, Rochester Institute of Technology, Thomas More College, Union Institute and University, Western Governors University, Wilmington College, Wright State University, and Xavier University.

 In order to ensure a high degree of success in academic studies in Business Technologies, entering students must meet established academic levels in mathematics, communication skills, and reading comprehension.
 To aid in determining these levels, entering students are required to take the college placement test.
 If testing and previous academic background indicate that a student has not reached the necessary preparatory level, an advisor will identify a group of classes to help the student reach needed levels.
 Preparatory classes are available year-round.